finom/vovk.dev/src/pages/api-reference.md

 }
 ```

-As result you're going to get an endpoint that looks like that: [https://vovk.dev/api/hello/greeting.json](https://vovk.dev/api/hello/greeting.json). [vovk.dev](https://vovk.dev) website is served from Github Pages and uses this endpoint for one of the examples.
+As result you're going to get an endpoint that looks like that: [https://vovk.dev/api/hello/greeting.json](https://vovk.dev/api/hello/greeting.json).

 In case if you use custom slug (e.g. `/src/app/api/[[...custom]]/route.ts`) instead of **vovk** you can provide it as second argument.